-Compacted fill materials may consist of general or select fill depending upon its intended use.
-The general fill material may consist of onsite soils or select fill materials.
-General fill material should possess good compaction characteristics that will provide uniform support for pavements or other facilities not extremely sensitive to moments.
-Select fill materials are typically selected for specific engineering characteristics and performance criteria.
-These characteristics and criteria are typically dependent on the requirements of the structures or other facilities they are intended to support.
+Compacted fill materials may consist of select or general fill depending upon its intended use.
+General fill materials may consist of onsite soils, select fill materials or clean imported fill soils that possess good compaction characteristics that will provide suitable, uniform support for pavements and other non-habitable facilities that are not extremely sensitive to movements.
+General fill material may be used in open areas where such facilities will not be constructed.
+Select fill material, on the other hand, is selected based on specific engineering characteristics and performance criteria for the proposed purposes.
+These selection characteristics and criteria typically depend on the requirements of the pavements, structures, or other facilities they are intended to support.

 General and select fill materials should be clean and free of any vegetation, roots, organic materials, trash or garbage, construction debris, or other deleterious materials.
-These materials should contain stones no larger than three (3) inches in maximum dimension.
+These materials should contain stones no larger than two and one-half $(2\frac{1}{2})$ inches in maximum dimension.
 The following table provides more specific requirements for general and select fill materials.